CodeScop/Oge-Mai-Field-Guide/hunts03.md

 - **Rewards:** Wardrobe: Hunt Complex Brooch https://4thewords.com/media/wardrobe/featured/male/wm&#95;651-hunt-complex-brooch-3813-44800.png
 - **Recommendations:** The Season of Growth is certainly encouraging us to build our Streaks!

+### Insight Grows

+- **Unlocked by:** HuntS2 Quest: Stumbling Upon Sheep
+- **Type:** Battle
+- **Requirements:** Defeat 20 Puna
+- **Rewards:** 15 Hunter Tokens & Hunt Map Piece 9
+- **Recommendations:** The trend continues!
+Once again, the quest to get Hunt Map Piece 9 does not depend on the quest to get Hunt Map Piece 8.
+(One of my test accounts is in the interesting position of possessing Hunt Map Piece 9 and not 8.)
+Still, you'll need this to keep the main Hunt line going, so I suppose it's worth the Puna.
+(There are approximately 423,293,478 Puna quests in the game, and after completing all of them, I'm rather tired of the fishies.
+For those who have not completed them, I recommend checking out what quests overlap, especially in Balance.)

+### Bigger and Brighter

+- **Unlocked by:** HuntS3 Quest: Bettering Ourselves
+- **Type:** Collection, Streak
+- **Requirements:** Collect Hunt Map Piece 9 & reach a 5-day Streak
+- **Rewards:** Wardrobe: Hunt Facepaint Trident https://4thewords.com/media/wardrobe/featured/male/wm&#95;665-hunt-facepaint-trident-4021-27616.png
+- **Recommendations:** Still streaking!
+(Sorry, couldn't resist.)
+And as of this writing, still waiting to see what gets unlocked next by this one!
+But the Caretaker will almost certainly require this quest to unlock.

 ## Season 3 Quests - Growing Sideline

 NOTE: As of this writing (25 Jul 2020), several of these are entitled "Growing (X)" in Town, and "Proving (X)" when you pick it up.
 I'm sticking with "Growing" here because it seems to be the intended version.